Inrixia/Floatplane-Downloader/wiki/plex.md

 Make sure you have **[Plex](https://www.plex.tv/)** installed on your system.

 Note: This is not how to install and setup Plex, this is only how to setup the LTT Library.
+Note: This only shows how to do this for LinusMediaGroup, for other channels just repeat the same steps for that channel.

 1. **Create a Library:**